 The primary physical change has occurred in the timeframe noted, however, significant time was spent on acquiring the knowledge and experience to implement the change which has resulted in improved vision, among other health benefits.
 Change accelerated in 2013.

 November 2017 report - Vision continues to improve.
 Noticing more things at more light levels than before.
 It's strange to be going in the opposite direction as everyone else.
 I recently saw a couple of old friends and they are the same age as me and they have grey hair already.
 They probably just think it is aging, when in fact it is very specific things they do, that I no longer do.
+It might be called premature aging, which seems to be more common these days, but that's another story.
 On that note, I chuckle at some people's health routines and what is marketed as healthy, some of which I participated in before.

-I'm bothered by certain indoor lights more - particularly office overhead fluorescent lights and non-daylight bulbs.
-The light is just poor quality, but many are just used to them.
 I'm not sure just how much effort (especially being the first), and scope of knowledge people realize was necessary for me to acquire, to do what I am now doing.
 Nor how different and unique it is to be improving your eyesight naturally in this span of time and at this rate of change.
 Nor the implications on overall health.
 There are much bigger plans than just improving eyesight, and depending on what you've read, you will see me talking about other aspects of health improvement.
 Or maybe people just think the improvement will just stop?
 Some people have commented to me on how remarkable it is.
+There's no secret, it's just self-education.
+And the most important thing to learn is encoded in Quiet Freedom.

 **Oh, and I think my last optometrist visit overstated my astigmatism, it is still 0.5.
 Because when I try on my new glasses, I find them uncomfortable.
 Basically, I don't wear them.
 One of these days I'll get the lenses swapped out.